happybeing/p2p-git-portal-wasi/README.md

 yarn watch-build-dev
 ```

-If you're using VSCode, we recommend installing the offical Svelte extension as well as the offical Rust extension.
+If you're using VSCode, we recommend installing the official Svelte extension as well as the official Rust extension.
 If you are using other editors, your may need to install a plugin in order to get syntax highlighting and intellisense for both Svelte and Rust.
 ## Testing
 We use `uvu` with `puppeteer` to run automatic tests on development and production builds.